STEM Resources for Great Lakes Bay Region K-12 Schools

 Virtual Talks & Activities.
 Invite a scientist(s) to your classroom for a 30-minute or 60-minute virtual presentation or activity.
 Topics include 3D printing, astronomy, chemistry, computer science, mathematics, plant science, and robotics.
 Career talks are also available for middle school and high school students.
 All presentations align with Next Generation Science Standards and can be designed to complement your current curriculum.

-Virtual Family Astronomy Night presentations held monthly via Zoom, and previously recorded sessions for in-class or home viewing.
+Virtual Family Astronomy Night presentations are held monthly via Zoom, and previously recorded sessions for in-class or home viewing.
 Astronomy night events are recommended for children of upper elementary age (and older) and their families, but all ages are welcome.

 Lending Library of scientific equipment for in-class or home use.
 Training, workshops, and activities are available to help you utilize the equipment in your classroom.